lesept777/Matrix-MLP-for-ESP32/README.md

   * Begin training on small dataset for faster training
   * Learning rate linear or logarithmic evolution
   * Momentum and sigmoid gain can change if the cost does not decrease
+  * Weights can be randomly alterred if the cost does not decrease
   * Gradient clipping, gradient scaling for faster convergence
   * Weights clipping to zero for sparsity
   * L1, L2 regularization available